Muthukumar-Subramaniam/install-k8s-on-linux/README.md

    ```
 #### Step 2) Update the host-control-plane file with the necessary hostnames.

 Use a single control plane node for a single control plane setup.
 For HA cluster setups, ensure a minimum of 3 control plane nodes, and always use an odd number of nodes.

-   Single Control Plane Setup
+##### Single Control Plane Setup

    <img width="362" alt="Screenshot-host-control-plane-file" src="https://github.com/user-attachments/assets/ff689ceb-554a-438b-83e4-efd0b19e0170">

-   HA Control Plane Setup
+##### HA Control Plane Setup

    <img width="550" height="120" alt="Screenshot 2025-08-15 at 10 07 01 PM" src="https://github.com/user-attachments/assets/fd7e1fd4-e240-40e4-8b52-ac8aedf9871a" />

-   Additional Step for HA Control Plane Setup
+##### Additional Step for HA Control Plane Setup

-   **Update the file** `control-plane-endpoint` with the endpoint behind the load balancer that has all the control planes in the backend pool.
+* Update the file** `control-plane-endpoint` with the endpoint behind the load balancer that has all the control planes in the backend pool.

-   **Port configuration:**
+* Port configuration:
-       If only `<FQDN of control-plane-endpoint>` is provided, the default port `6443` will be used.
+  * If only `<FQDN of control-plane-endpoint>` is provided, the default port `6443` will be used.
-       Alternatively, provide a specific port as `<FQDN of control-plane-endpoint>:<port-number>`.
+  * Alternatively, provide a specific port as `<FQDN of control-plane-endpoint>:<port-number>`.

-   **Load balancer:**
-       You can use any load balancer of your choice (NGINX, HAProxy, etc.) for the control plane endpoint.

    <img width="572" height="78" alt="Screenshot 2025-08-15 at 10 09 09 PM" src="https://github.com/user-attachments/assets/8e4d4ba2-fe67-40e0-99b3-87e44b1504ea" />